 - For sightreading festivals only: a second rating plate for sightreading will be attached to the plaque beneath the performance rating.

 - If you are offering digital recording of judge's comments, then audio files must be distributed during the festival.
 Directors need the audio files of the judge's comments BEFORE THEY LEAVE YOUR FESTIVAL.
 Many directors use these files as their lesson plan for the day after the festival.

 - Adjudicators may need extra time to finish adjudication forms, request assistance in operating recording devices, or request pauses between selections.
 Please assist them as needed with these requests.

 - Before each director leaves, return the large envelopes with their scores, recording device OR recorded adjudicator comments, and plaque with rating attached.

 - Complete Online Festival Adjudication Evaluation

-- Complete "Choral Festival Recap Sheet" and return it with the carbon copies of the adjudication forms.
+- Return "Choral Festival Recap Sheet" with the carbon copies of the adjudication forms.
 This form is not to be published or shared with directors or students!

 - Mail carbon copies of adjudication forms to VP of Festival Adjudication.
 Forms must be received within one week of the festival date.

 - For sightreading festivals only: all copies of the sightreading examples must be collected and securely destroyed.
 This is a requirement of the publisher as the same examples are used in several states.